1. About Us

-7. Where will you send my data?
+7. Where will we send your Personal Data?

 8. Telephone call monitoring

-If you contact us by telephone we may monitor or record the call for training purposes, and to improve the quality of services that we provide to you.
+8.1 If you contact us by telephone we may monitor or record the call for training purposes, and to improve the quality of services that we provide to you.

 9. Third party links